 Alberta NDP outline $15 minimum wage plan, dismisses job loss concerns

-Alberta Labour Minister Christina Gray in an undated file photo.
+Alberta Minister of Labour and Responsible for Democratic Renewal Christina Gray in an undated file photo.

 The Canadian Press

 EDMONTON -- Alberta's labour minister is dismissing concerns from "well-funded lobby groups" about significant job losses and going ahead with the province's plan to increase the minimum wage to $15 an hour.

 The boost was a major plank in the NDP's election platform during last year's provincial election.

 "Restaurants Canada and some of the well-funded lobby groups have been heard through this process and they were part of our consultations," Alberta Labour Minister Christina Gray said Thursday.